Man in a hat and plaid shirt sitting with his dog overlooking the mountains

 2. Find pet-friendly places to stay

-According to Pet Jets Travel Trends 2020, 53% of travelers take holidays with their pets, so pet-friendly accommodation is a growing industry trend.
+According to Hepper Blog, every year 78% of Americans travel with their pets, meaning pet-friendly accommodation is a growing industry trend.
 Many accommodation sites, like Booking.com, Expedia and Airbnb offer pet-friendly filters, so you can find lodging that caters to you and your pet.
 There are also specialty sites like Bring Fido that help you find not only accommodation but restaurants, activities, events and services that are dog-friendly.

 3. Visit the vet & check vaccinations